phidatahq/phidata/README.md

 This is a powerful approach that allows LLMs to solve complex problems by calling functions and intelligently choosing their course of action based on the response -- similar to how a human would solve a problem.

-For example, to answer questions from a database, an Assistant will first call a function to show tables, then describe those tables and finally, run a query to get the answer.
+For example, to answer questions from a database, an Assistant will first run a function to show tables, then describe those tables and finally, run a query to get the answer.
+To answer questions from a PDF, an Assistant will run a function to search the PDF for context, then summarize the answer.

 ![assistants-explanation](https://github.com/phidatahq/phidata/assets/22579644/7f420011-ab8c-410a-97cc-5ad2fc0fe9d8)